-Part 6: For Paid Preparers Only (optional)
+Part 6: For PAID preparers only (optional)

-Complete Part 6 if you were paid to prepare this return and are not an employee of the filing entity.
+You may complete Part 6 if you were paid to prepare Form 941-SS and are not an employee of the filing entity.
 Sign in the space provided and give the filer a copy of the return in addition to the copy to be filed with the IRS.
 Do not complete Part 6 if you are filing the return as a reporting agent and have a valid Form 8655, Reporting Agent Authorization, on file with the IRS.
-You are not required to complete this section.